 - Whole wheat flour generally only lasts for 2-3 months at room temperature in the pantry.
 In contrast, white flour can last for 6-12 months at room temperature.

-- Many bakers like to make an indent in the top of the flour in order to hold the bread machine yeast in place (looks sort of like a small flour volcano with a yeast crater).
+- Many bakers like to make a small “pocket” in the top of the flour in order to hold the bread machine yeast in place (looks sort of like a small flour volcano with a yeast crater).
 See bread pan photo above.
 This is done to prevent the yeast from falling into the liquid ingredients (and activating prematurely) or coming into contact with the salt until the bread machine is turned on.

 - Some bakers like to add a teaspoon of vital bread gluten to 100% whole wheat recipes in order to get an extra rise.
 However, I skip this potential ingredient because it is not readily available in most people’s pantries.

-- Optional – Add 1 tablespoon of multigrain cereal, sesame seeds, hulled sunflower seeds, etc. to the rest of the dry ingredients if you want more of a multigrain taste and texture to your bread.
+- Optional – Add 1 or 2 tablespoons of multigrain cereal, sesame seeds, hulled sunflower seeds, etc. to the rest of the dry ingredients if you want more of a seed/multigrain taste and texture to your bread.

 - This 100% whole wheat bread machine recipe uses light brown sugar in order to “mellow” the whole wheat taste.
 The rich & earthy taste of brown sugar combines well with the natural wheat flavor.
 My kids love the resulting “milder” whole wheat flavor.